JChrysanthemum/JChrysanthemum.github.io/_posts/2024-11-17-RealSenseOpen3DCopied.md

 ---

-old version but new name with new blank
+old version but new name with new blank no slash

 Install Realsense SDK on WIN: Intel.RealSense.SDK-WIN10-<version> in [git release](https://github.com/IntelRealSense/librealsense/releases), record a RGBD bag by realsense viewer.